chris-short/chrisshort.net/content/post/writing-technical-articles/index.md

 1. [Grammarly](https://www.grammarly.com/): The name says it all but, Grammarly will find the not so obvious mistakes in your works.
 2. [Hemingway Editor](http://www.hemingwayapp.com/): Hemingway Editor takes the concepts embued by Ernest Hemingway to make writing easier to digest.

-If there are other handy tools for proofreading or editing please [submit a merge request](https://gitlab.com/chrisshort/chrisshort.net/tree/master/content/post/writing-technical-articles) to this article.
+    NOTE: If there are other handy tools for proofreading or editing please [submit a pull request](https://github.com/chris-short/chrisshort.net/tree/master/content/post/writing-technical-articles) to this article.

-{{< adsense-inarticle >}}

 You can also ask for help proofreading.
 For example, when submitting an article to a site like [opensource.com](https://opensource.com/how-submit-article), they have a team of editors and staff available to assist.
 When in doubt, ask for help.
 Perhaps a friend, colleague, supervisor or family member has some skills to assist.
 It never hurts to ask.
 But, remember, that people edit for a living.
 Be sure to include a form of compensation for their time.